c-amr/camr/README.md

       python amr_parsing.py -m parse --model [model_file] [input_sentence_file] 2>log/error.log

+This will give your the parsed AMR file(.parsed) in the same directory of your input sentence file.

 > **Note:** We use [JAMR](https://github.com/jflanigan/jamr) to get the alignment between sentence and its AMR annotation.
 You need to download and set up JAMR, then run the following script to get the aligned amr file:
 ```
       ./scripts/jamr_align.sh [input_file]
 ```